Home CountryAustralia Top 19 Tech Companies and Startups in Australia

 Sector: Fintech Industry

-Based in Sydney, Australia, is SocietyOne which is another fintech startup that operates as a Peer-to-Peer lending platform that allows credible business people in need of money to easily connect with investors.
+SocietyOne, another fintech startup based in Sydney, Australia, is a Peer-to-Peer lending platform that allows credible business people who need money to connect with investors easily.

-It was founded in 2012 and is headed by Mark Jones, the Chief Executive Officer, and has been able to raise up to $70.2 million in startup funding by 9 investors.
+It was founded in 2012 and is headed by Mark Jones, the Chief Executive Officer, and has been able to raise $70.2 million in startup funding from nine investors.
 (Source: Crunchbase)

 Baraja